 How can parents help children to develop a growth mindset?

 It is an exciting and progressive concept that schools are using and, through this talk, parents will have a chance to reinforce the concept at home too, and even benefit themselves!

 This talk is for parents, grandparents and carers of children of ALL ages.

-- Knowledge to enable them to identify their own and their children’s Mindsets.
+- Knowledge to enable you to identify your child’s mindset.

-- Tips on how to support their children to develop a Growth Mindset.
+- Tips on how to support your child to develop a growth mindset.